spencertipping/ni/doc/ni_by_example.md

 * `D:<field1>,:<field2>...`: JSON Destructure
   * `ni` implements a very fast JSON parser that is great at pulling out string and numeral fields.
   * As of 2016-12-24, the JSON destructurer does not support list-based fields in JSON.

-##Basic Column Operations
-Columns are referenced "Excel-style"--the first column is `A`, the second is `B`, etc.

-* `F`: Split stream into columns
-  * `F:<char>`: split on character
-    * Note: this does not work with certain characters that need to be escaped; use `F/regex/` below for more flexibility (at the cost of less concision).
-  * `F/regex/`: split on occurrences of regex.
-If present, the first capture group will be included before a tab is appended to a field.
-  * `Fm/regex/`: don't split; instead, look for matches of regex and use those as the field values.
-  * `FC`: split on commas (doesn't handle special CSV cases)
-  * `FV`: parse CSV "correctly", up to newlines in fields
-  * `FS`: split on runs of horizontal whitespace
-  * `FW`: split on runs of non-word characters
-  * `FP`: split on pipe symbols

 ##Understanding the `ni` monitor